-Because I’m me I made pie crust from scratch and a combination of Cool Whip and fresh whipped cream.
+Because I’m me, I made pie crust from scratch and a combination of Cool Whip and fresh whipped cream.
 It was divine and I mean that quite literally.

 I’m making another pie this week for Thanksgiving.
 I only got one piece last week and have been hankering for another ever since.

-Here’s what you’ll need for this French Silk Pie recipe:
+Here are the ingredients you’ll need for this French Silk Pie recipe:

-• a single disk of all-butter pie crust.
+• a single disk of all-butter pie crust

 • granulated sugar and powdered sugar